Is this a power struggle or just a typical dialogue between a parent and child? And, is this really about the candy bar?

 Everyone wants to feel powerful.
 Our children are not exempt from these feelings so the more we can do to give them appropriate ways to feel powerful, the less power STRUGGLES we will have with them.
 If a child feels valued, loved and respected, he will still create power struggles because he is human.
 But if parents consistently keep in mind why their child does this, the struggles can be effectively handled and many times avoided altogether.

 Kathryn Kvols, a national speaker, is the author of the book, "Redirecting Children's Behavior" and the president of the International Network for Children and Families.
-She can be reached at 1-800-257-9002.

 This article is provided as a service of the Davidson Institute for Talent